-1. The question paper will comprise a total of 6 questions, each carrying 20 marks.

-- 2. Out of the 6 questions, 4 questions have to be attempted. - 3.
-Question 1, based on the entire syllabus, will have 4 sub-questions of 5 marks each and is compulsory. - 4.
-Question 2 to Question 6 will have 3 sub-questions, each of 6, 6, and 8 marks, respectively. - 5.
-Each sub-question in (4) will be from different modules of the syllabus. - 6.
-Weightage of each module will be proportional to the number of lecture hours, as mentioned in the syllabus.
+- 1. Question paper will comprise of total 06 questions, each carrying 20 marks. - 2.
+Total 04 questions need to be solved. - 3.
+Question No: 01 will be compulsory and based on entire syllabus wherein 4 sub-questions of 5 marks each will be asked. - 4.
+Remaining questions will be randomly selected from all the modules. - 5.
+Weightage of each module will be proportional to number of respective lecture hours as mentioned in the syllabus.